new genuary: introducing vicki king | read | i-D

 Who or what inspires you?

-So many things… I get really into details; colours, textures, light refractions, skin but also find things that are so huge they are difficult to comprehend fascinating, such as space, hyper-reality, spirituality, natural elements..
-I like things that can potentially mean lots of different things..
-My favourite kind of art doesn't tell the viewer what to think necessarily, it gives clues but lets you project yourself onto it and fill in the gaps with your own experiences.
+So many things.
+I get really into details — colors, textures, light refractions, skin.
+But I also find things that are so huge they are difficult to comprehend fascinating, such as space, hyper-reality, spirituality, natural elements.
+I like things that can potentially mean lots of different things.
+My favorite kind of art doesn't tell the viewer what to think necessarily; it gives clues, but lets you project yourself onto it and fill in the gaps with your own experiences.

 How would you describe your overall aesthetic?